andrewjbashford/GalvanizeCapstone/README.md

 # Background & Motivation

-Pitchfork is an online music publication with a reputation for being opinionated, snobby, but usually right.
+Pitchfork is an online music publication with a reputation for being opinionated, a little snobby, but usually right.
+Below is a satiric article published by the Onion that says it all:

 <img src="powerpoint%20images/onion%20article.png" height=40%  width=40%  alt="Onion Article">